 Achieving ‘Mission Impossible‘ is dependent on our capacity to adapt to and create disruptive changes, to seize opportunities, to ‘play to win‘, rather than ‘play not to lose‘, to engage others around us and inspire action.

-Our greatest asset in creating and adapting to change, is also our greatest burden – The Human Mind.
-A tool created to prefer familiar routines, over pioneering behaviours and new uncertain results.
+Our greatest asset in creating and adapting to change is also our greatest burden – The Human Mind.
+A tool designed to prefer familiar routines, over pioneering behaviours and new uncertain results.

 This is why Jim Lawless developed the ‘Taming Tigers’ framework.

 Taming Tigers Speeches:

 Jim’s speeches encourage action, offer insight into change, and deliver tried and tested practical routes to bring about peak performance.